The ‘ordinary’ couple in Chennai at heart of record heroin haul

-AT GOVARDHANA GIRI Apartments on VOC street in Kolapakkam, Chennai, a woman recalls that she was drawing the kolam (white rangoli) at her doorstep the morning of September 17 when she was distracted by the presence of “too many people, including women” in the flat opposite hers.
+At Govardhan Giri Apartments on VOC street in Kolapakkam, Chennai, a woman recalls that she was drawing the kolam (rangoli) at her doorstep the morning of September 17 when she was distracted by the presence of “too many people, including women” in the flat opposite hers.
 Hours later, she would come to know that the people she thought were guests of her usually quiet neighbours Machavaram Sudhakar and wife Govindaraju Durga Purna Vaisali, were officials from Central agencies on the trail of one of India’s biggest heroin hauls.

 The couple are under arrest since a firm registered in Vaisali’s name, Aashi Trading Company, was found to be the intended recipient of nearly 3,000 kg of heroin worth Rs 21,000 crore, originating in Afghanistan, loaded in Iran, and seized at Mundra Port in Kutch, Gujarat, by the Directorate of Revenue Intelligence (DRI).